 Guardrail Rules UI

 Navigate to AI Gateway → Controls → Guardrails to view and manage guardrail rules.
-Click Add Rule to create a new rule or edit existing ones.- Database Protection Rule
+Click Add Rule to create a new rule.
+Each rule has three sections:- WHEN REQUEST GOES TO — Define which models or MCP servers this rule applies to.

 Configuration Structure

 The guardrails configuration contains an array of rules that are evaluated for each request.
-Only the first matching guardrail rule is applied to that request.
+All matching rules are evaluated, and the union of their guardrails is applied to the request.
+This means if multiple rules match, the guardrails from every matching rule are combined together.
 Each rule can specify guardrails for any of the four hooks.Example Configuration

 Configuration Reference